JujuAdams/Scribble/9.0/font-spritefont.md

 &nbsp;

 Scribble supports GameMaker's native spritefonts out of the box with no addition configuration required.
 Scribble aims to render text as close as possible to what GameMaker natively renders with `draw_text()`.
+You don't need to change what functions you're calling, but you won't need the return value from either `font_add_sprite()` or `font_add_sprite_ext()` - Scribble references spritefonts using the name of the sprite instead.

-Standard fonts can also be used with [superfonts](font-superfont) and [baked effects](font-baking).
+Spritefonts can also be used with [superfonts](font-superfont) and [baked effects](font-baking).
 Please see the relevant pages for information on these features.

 ?> When specifying a font for use with Scribble's functions, you should **always** refer to a font by using the **name of the sprite** as a **string**.